geeeeeeeeek/WeChatLuckyMoney/README_EN.md

 You are now on the [**dev branch**](https://github.com/geeeeeeeeek/WeChatLuckyMoney/blob/dev/README_EN.md).
 It contains some of the experimental improvements, which may lead to instability.
 If you wish to have a ready-to-use version, please switch to [**stable branch**](https://github.com/geeeeeeeeek/WeChatLuckyMoney/blob/stable/README_EN.md).

 > **Note:** The app on the stable branch only snatches the latest red envelope.
 According to our test, the stable version is capable of snatching every single red envelope.
-However, the stability might not be as good as the stable one.

 The following doc is targeted at **dev branch**.